jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

 11. turb-cfl-factor --- The factor of the ``cfl`` number for turbulent equations with respect to that of flow equations.
     It adjusts the pseudo time for turbulence equations to alleviate numerical difficulties.
 The default value is 1.0.

+12. sub-iter --- The maximum iteration number for Jacobi sub-iteration process.
+The default value is 10.

+    `int`

+13. sub-tol --- The stopping criteria for the Jacobi sub-iteration.
+The default value is 0.005.

+    `float`

+14. visflux-jacobian --- The computing type of viscous jacobian matrix for jacobi method.
+    There are two options, ``tlns`` (Thin-layer Navier-Stokes) and ``exact``.
+The default type is tlns.

+    `string`

 Example for unsteady simulation::